 so this is the \cbv $\can{6,4}$.
 We can also compute

 Subtracting $\can{6,4}$, we obtain

 and this is the \cbv $\can{5,3,2}$. \end{eg}

-One approach to understanding canonical basis coefficients is to begin with blocks of small \baw.
+One approach to understanding \cbcs is to begin with blocks of small \baw.
 The case of \baw $0$ is straightforward: given an \hbc $\tau$, the block $\blkw\tau0$ is $1$-dimensional, spanned by the vector $\can\tau=\tau$.
-In the remainder of this paper we will compute the canonical basis coefficients for blocks of \baw $1$ and $2$.
+In the remainder of this paper we will compute the \cbcs for blocks of \baw $1$ and $2$.